seeingnft/teia-/Troubleshooting.md

 ### I got "FA_2 insufficient balance" error when swapping - what happened?

 The usual cause for this is trying to swap more items that were minted.
-If you minted 10 items and try to swap 20, you'll receive this error.
+If you minted 10 items and tried to swap 20, you'll receive this error.

 ### HELP!
 I keep getting the `BACKTRACKED` error and I'm using temple wallet!